 On June 2, Nuru Kenya and Nuru Social Enterprises presented virtually for Humentum Africa.
 Humentum brings together international relief and development organizations to share best practices, learn from one another, and collaborate on larger opportunities.
-Nuru Kenya’s presentation focused on building sustainable business solutions for the rural poor and was attended by 37 live participants.
+Nuru Kenya’s presentation focused on building sustainable business solutions amid challenges for the rural poor and was attended by 37 live participants.

 Nuru Kenya Managing Director Pauline Wambeti, alongside Nuru Social Enterprises Managing Director Tom Kibet and Nuru Kenya Cooperative and Market Linkage Program Manager Fatuma A. Nyanjong, shared an overview of programming efforts in rural livelihoods, financial inclusion, and preventative healthcare, focusing on the importance of pivoting when new challenges arise.

 Nuru Kenya operates through three main structures: 1) cooperatives that provide a conducive environment for farmers to come together and market their produce as a group, allowing for better bargaining power; 2) Nuru Social Enterprises, which purchases raw milk for processing into yogurt and markets in six counties through Western Kenya, ensuring smallholder farmer can get a premium price for milk; 3) TVET (Technical and Vocational Education and Training) program: leadership and capacity building opportunities that foster better governance and include basic business and financial planning for farmers and students across the country at a subsidized rate.